 Brother In Hyuk Suh and In Sun Seo were among the chosen recipients of this vast knowledge of martial arts.
 Possessing natural skills and talent, the two traveled throughout Korea studying the many traditional martial arts of the country.
 They soon discovered that, while all had important and valuable techniques, no style contained the entire spectrum of Korean martial arts in its curriculum.
 It was this fact that led the brothers to select and combine the most important of these methods from all three martial art categories - Tribal, Buddhist, and Royal Court - into one organized and complete system of martial arts, which we know today as Kuk Sool.

 Kuk Sool was officially founded as Kuk Sool Won in 1961, under In Hyuk Suh.
 Shortly after, the brothers formed the Korea Kuk Sool Association.
-Over three decades ago, the Korea Kuk Sool Association opened its doors to the headquarters do jang located in Busan, South Korea, which continues to this day as the association’s headquarters.
+Over three decades ago, the Korea Kuk Sool Association opened its doors to the headquarters do jang located in Busan, South Korea.

 The brothers faced numerous hardships and obstacles trying to reestablish the integrity and ethics of the martial arts at a time when martial artists were more frequently viewed by the public as gangsters rather than the gentlemen of martial arts tradition.
 In 1974, In Hyuk Suh decided to leave the fledgling organization he and his brother had founded in Korea, and move to America.
 In America, he could introduce Kuk Sool more easily to a public free of preconceived prejudices against the martial arts.
 Beforehand, Korean martial arts had little exposure in the U.S.